 Our global manufacturing sales and distribution network allows us to target fast growing regions throughout the world.
-We have production and distribution facilities in India and China and plan to open a Middle East sales and engineering center in Bahrain during 2009.
+We have production and distribution facilities in India and China and opened a Middle East sales and engineering office in Bahrain in 2009.
 We intend to leverage these investments to grow our market share in these emerging markets and plan to continue to invest in sales and marketing resources to increase our overall coverage.

 We will also continue to target aftermarket opportunities in our strategic markets as we generally are able to generate higher margins on aftermarket parts and service than on foremarket opportunities.
-For the year ended December 31, 2008, aftermarket sales and services represented approximately 24% of our revenues.
+For the year ended December 31, 2009, aftermarket sales and services represented approximately 24% of our revenues.